 Ian Anderson and Dustin May made postseason history when each started on the mound in Game 7 of the 2020 National League Championship Series.
 When Anderson took the hill for the Braves against May and the Dodgers, it was the first winner-take-all playoff game with two rookie starting pitchers, according to the Elias Sports Bureau.

 Only two rookies had ever started a winner-take-all Game 7 in the LCS prior to that, since it expanded from five to seven games in 1985 -- Anderson and May became the third and fourth.
-And dating back to the beginning of the modern World Series in 1903, only 12 rookies have started a decisive Game 7 (or, in one case, a Game 8) in any postseason series, LCS or World Series.
+And dating back to the beginning of the modern World Series in 1903, only 13 rookies have started a decisive Game 7 (or, in one case, a Game 8) in any postseason series, LCS or World Series.
 The feat has only occurred, on average, approximately once a decade since the 1940s.
+The latest rookie to start a Game 7 was Brandon Pfaadt, who provided four innings of two-run ball for the D-backs in the 2023 NLCS against the Phillies.

 Here's a look back at all of the rookies who were trusted with their team's championship hopes hanging in the balance.